 1. AI: Your Over-Eager Intern

 I appreciate AI (most of the time) but like an overzealous intern, sometimes it drives me nuts.
-I now have Grammarly, Microsoft, and Google all trying to autocorrect my drafts before I can even get my thoughts onto the paper.
-Everyone and their second cousin is now a content creator and sometimes I just feel overwhelmed trying to navigate the myriad and sundry options!
-AI is a game-changer for all industries; that being said, like our over-eager intern, we need to monitor our creations.
+I now have Grammarly, Microsoft, and Google all trying to autocorrect my drafts before I can even get my thoughts onto the screen.
+Everyone and their second cousin is now a content creator and sometimes I just feel overwhelmed trying to navigate all the options!
+AI is a game-changer for all industries; that being said, like an over-eager intern, we need to monitor our creations.
 We are:

 Creating training content faster than ever - but is it better?
 Or even as good as?